 What’s interesting to me about this is that she doesn’t think she has special knowledge.
 Because she lives muscle-mania all day long, she assumes that everyone knows what she knows.
 I remind her that she’s the Muscle Magician because what she does is magic to the rest of us.

 I think we are all like that.
 We all have very special expertise but believe that our special expertise isn’t so special and wouldn’t be valuable to someone else.
 I know that I am like that.
-I think that the stuff I know (Ethernet networks, enterprise communication, factory floor protocols, and the rest) is simple, straightforward, and not especially valuable.
+I think that the stuff I know (Ethernet networks, enterprise communication, industrial protocols, and the rest) is simple, straightforward and not especially valuable.

-I realized again that this wasn’t true when I was asked again about the difference between EtherNet/IP, CIP, and TCP/IP.
-I think of that as just basic knowledge.
-Similar to me asking Emily what a bicep does.
-It’s self-evident to both of us in our chosen fields but we have to remember that not everyone lives in those domains and they are as foreign as they could be to many people.
+I realized again that this wasn’t true when I was asked about the difference between EtherNet/IP, CIP, and TCP/IP.
+I think of that as just basic knowledge, like me asking Emily what a bicep does.
+Our knowledge in our chosen fields is self-evident to us but we have to remember that not everyone lives in those domains and most people just don’t know what we know.

-UDP – UDP (User Datagram Protocol) is a connectionless protocol used for “send and forget” messages.
+- UDP – (That’s short for User Datagram Protocol).
+It’s a connectionless protocol used for “send and forget” messages.
 Where TCP ensures that messages reach their destination, UDP just fires them off with no concern that they arrive at their destination.

-EtherNet/IP – EtherNet/IP is the implementation of CIP over Ethernet just as DeviceNet is the implementation of CIP over CAN (Controller Area Network).
-In EtherNet/IP, CIP objects are accessed using Explicit messaging over a TCP connection and Implicit messaging over a UDP connection.
+EtherNet/IP – EtherNet/IP is the implementation of CIP over Ethernet just as DeviceNet is the implementation of CIP over (Controller Area Network) (CAN).
+In EtherNet/IP, CIP objects are accessed using explicit messaging over a TCP connection and Implicit messaging over a UDP connection.

-Explicit messages which read and write attributes of objects are transferred over a TCP connection to ensure that these types of messages arrive at their destination.
-Changing operational setpoints requires a connection where the sender is certain that the new data arrived.
-Implicit messages, which transfer I/O data between a Scanner and an Adapter, are transferred over a UDP connection.
+Explicit messages, which read and write attributes of objects, are transferred over a TCP connection to ensure that these types of messages arrive at their destination.
+Changing operational setpoints requires a connection so that the sender is certain that the new data arrived.
+Implicit messages, which transfer I/O data between a scanner and an adapter, are transferred over a UDP connection.
 These messages are cyclic and if one fails to arrive, another will be transmitted on the next cycle (usually 10 ms).

 No one has ever called me the “Protocol Magician”, but I hope this description of the relationship between these three important entities provides a clear picture of EtherNet/IP and its component parts in the TCP/IP software suite.